 "Now that you have the calculations, you are ready to stake the field using the suggested sequence instructions included.
-A stringing sequence is also included to help establish the process for the inexperienced.
+A stringing sequence is also included to help establish the process for the inexpeout a field at Noble and Greenough School, Dedham, MA.